 Health and care organisations have to put systems and processes in place so they can be compliant with the national data opt-out and apply your choice to any confidential patient information they use or share for purposes beyond your individual care.

-Any information obtained by the CCG will be retained for as long as is necessary for the purpose we collected it for.
+Any information obtained by the organisation will be retained for as long as is necessary for the purpose we collected it for.

 Records are kept in accordance with Data Protection Act 2018 principles and are maintained in line with the Records Management Code of Practice for Health and Social Care retention schedule which determines the length of time records should be kept.

 Destruction of data will only happen following a review of the information at the end of its retention period.
 Where data has been identified for disposal we have the following responsibilities to:

 - ensure information held in manual form (regardless of whether originally or printed from the IT systems) is destroyed using a reputable confidential waste company that complies with European Standard EN15713,